insight-centre/saffron/README.md

 3. Run the whole pipeline of Saffron using the Command Line method below.

-Warn: Running the pipeline the first time will download all the models needed by Saffron to work, so the first time will take longer)
+**Warn**: Running the pipeline the first time will download all the models needed by Saffron to work, so the first time it will take longer

 Running
 -------